 Fiberglass ladders are mainly used by people working around electrical installations.
 They are rated the safest type to use as they do not conduct electricity.

-You can still get wooden ladders, as well as those made of steel or plastic, but aluminum is still the most commonly used for household use.
+You can still get wooden ladders, as well as those made of steel or plastic, but aluminum ladders are the most common type found in the average household.

 How Long Should Your Ladder Be?